HECVAT Category

 Do your workforce members receive regular training related to the Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Rules and the HITECH Act?

-This question is asking whether your organization provides regular training to employees (workforce members) specifically about HIPAA Privacy and Security Rules and the HITECH Act.
+Workforce HIPAA training is the subject of this item, specifically whether your people receive regular training on the HIPAA Privacy and Security Rules and the HITECH Act.

 HIPA-02